Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 Umon, scratching his head, "I see.
 Tora's friends! **Tora has lots of friends.
 Very good!** Tora has become fine biggipon."

-"Eheheheh..." he tried to cover his face from blushing.
+"Eheheheh..." praises from elderly almost always resulted in blushing, feeling shy.

-Getting to the topic of the day, Umon asked, "Well, Tora.
+Back to the main topic, Umon wanted to know, "Well, Tora.
 Did you need Umon's help for something?"

 "Well, we wanted to borrow a ship.
 From Unclepon Umon!"

 "A ship?
 But there are lots of ships in Torigoth!
 Why hike all the way to bum-bum to see me?"

-"_Oh... erm uh uh..._ **well...**"
+"_Oh... erm uh uh..._ **well...**" What reasoning could persuade him?

-Umon hypothesized, "Tora run out of gold, hmmm?"
+No fear.
+Umon already had an answer for them, hypothesized, "Tora run out of gold, hmmm?"

 "Umm...
 Yes!
 Tora spend all the gold on artificial Blade!
 Tora flat broke, like penniless pancake hmhmhm.
 I wanted to go on a little... boaty-jaunt to, ah... nearby place.
 But **no money to go on boat!**"

-Nia is very suspicious with the lying, said to Rex, "_Hmph.
+Nia felt very guilty with all the lying stuffs, quietly talking behind his back to Rex, "_Hmph.
 I hope Tora can keep track of all  of these fibs he's telling..._"

 "There's no other option.
 We can hardly tell him what happened in Torigoth, can we?"